sqlhammer/AI-Prompts/godot-cursor-coding-guide.md

 - Purpose-specific configuration files are used, when appropriate, to keep game configuration abstracted away from scene code
 - When using inheritance, always leverage class_names rather than ```extends "res://"``` formats
 - Decorate all classes, scripts, and methods with plain language comments explaining the purpose behind each component
+- When marking spawn locations or important locations, prefer to use Marker2D and Marker3D node types

 #